solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 [public Slack](https://slack.solo.io/) if your use case doesn't quite fit the standard upgrade path.

 {{% notice note %}}
-We version open-source Gloo separately from Gloo Enterprise.
-This is because Gloo Enterprise pulls in open-source Gloo as a dependency.
-While the patch versions of Gloo and Gloo Enterprise may drift apart from each other, we will maintain the same major/minor versions across the two projects.
-So for example, we may be at version `x.y.a` in open-source Gloo and `x.y.b` in Gloo Enterprise. `x` and `y` will always be the same, but `a` and `b` will often not be the same.
-This is why, if you are a Gloo Enterprise user, you may see different versions reported by `glooctl version`.
-We will try to ensure that open-source Gloo and Gloo Enterprise will be compatible each other across patch versions, but make no guarantees about compatibility between minor or major versions.
+We version open-source Gloo Edge separately from Gloo Edge Enterprise.
+This is because Gloo Edge Enterprise pulls in open-source
+Gloo Edge as a dependency.
+While the patch versions of Gloo Edge and Gloo Edge Enterprise may drift apart from each other, we will maintain the same major/minor versions across the two projects.
+So for example, we may be at version `x.y.a` in open-source Gloo Edge and `x.y.b` in Gloo Edge Enterprise. `x` and `y` will always be the same, but `a` and `b` will often not be the same.
+This is why, if you are a Gloo Edge Enterprise user, you may see different versions reported by `glooctl version`.
+We will try to ensure that open-source Gloo Edge and Gloo Edge Enterprise will be compatible each other across patch versions, but make no guarantees about compatibility between minor or major versions.

 <br>